Structure

 As search continues evolving toward AI-driven experiences, businesses that provide clear, structured business information will have a significant advantage in visibility and discoverability.

-Using tools within the Modfyr Solutions Platform, businesses can evaluate how well their pages implement schema markup and identify opportunities to improve both Local SEO performance and AI search readiness.
+Using Modfyr's local search solutions, businesses can evaluate how well their pages implement schema markup and identify opportunities to improve both Local SEO performance and AI search readiness.

 Click here -> for The Essential Structured Data (Schema) Checklist for Local Businesses